cran/shades/README.md

 # Simple colour manipulation in R 😎

 The `shades` package allows colours to be manipulated easily in R. Properties such as brightness and saturation can be quickly queried, changed or varied, and perceptually uniform colour gradients can be constructed.
-It plays nicely with the pipe operator from the [popular `magrittr` package](https://github.com/smbache/magrittr), and fit naturally into that paradigm.
+It plays nicely with the pipe operator from the [popular `magrittr` package](https://github.com/tidyverse/magrittr), and fits naturally into that paradigm.

-The package is available on [CRAN](https://cran.r-project.org/package=shades), but it is still quite early in its development, so you may prefer to obtain an up-to-date version from GitHub using [`devtools`](https://github.com/hadley/devtools):
+The package is available on [CRAN](https://cran.r-project.org/package=shades).
+You can also install the current development version from GitHub using [`devtools`](https://github.com/hadley/devtools):

 ```r